Distributed Phase Estimation Algorithm and Distributed Shor's Algorithm: Introduction

-The remaining part of the paper will be organized as follows.
-In Section 2, we review a number of quantum algorithms related to Shor's algorithm.
-In Section 3, we present our distributed order-finding algorithm for Shor's algorithm and prove its correctness.
-In Section 4, we analyze the complexity of our algorithm and compare it with traditional Shor's algorithm as well as other distributed Shor's algorithms.
-Finally in Section 5, we summarize the main results and mention potential problems for further study.
+The remainder of the paper is organized as follows.
+First, in Section 2, we review a number of quantum algorithms related to phase estimation algorithm and Shor's algorithm.
+Then in Section 3, we present our distributed phase estimation algorithm.
+After that, in Section 4, we present our main result---distributed order-finding algorithm, and subsequently, in Section 5, we analyze the complexity of our distributed algorithms and compare them with other related algorithms.
+Finally in Section 6, we summarize the main results and mention potential problems for further study.